jzstraley/docsref/docs/im-guide/cards/electrophysiology/atrial-fibrillation.md

     * Age ≥75, Stroke/TIA/Thromboembolism (all 2)
       * 0 (Low Risk): None
       * 1 in males (Moderate) or 2 in females: None or aspirin or oral anticoagulants
-      * ≥2 in males (High) or ≥3 in females: Oral Anticoagulants
+      * ≥2 in males high) or ≥3 in females: Oral Anticoagulants
   * Use warfarin at INR 2-3 or non-vitamin K antagonist oral anticoagulants to prevent thromboembolism
   * Risk
     * 0: 0.2% annual stroke risk